multilingualprogramming/Pixel2Plex/README.md

 - Geometry computed in WebAssembly compiled from French Multilingual sources
 - Static frontend with GitHub Pages deployment

+## Canonical mapping

+See [docs/demiregular-mapping.md](docs/demiregular-mapping.md) for the current mapping notes between the project's 20 methods and the canonical 20 demiregular tilings.

 ## Project structure

 ```text